This article will be updated regularly.

 What about antibody tests?

-Serological tests use small amounts of blood, usually from a finger prick, to test whether a person was previously infected with the coronavirus by looking for antibodies.
+Serological tests use small amounts of blood to test whether a person was previously infected with the coronavirus by looking for antibodies.

 Antibodies are created by the human immune system to fight off foreign invaders, like the coronavirus.
 A positive result does not mean a person is currently infected; it can only tell whether someone was infected in the past.